HadrienG/tutorials/unix/fully_walking.md

 Try to archive the folder `Module_Unix` from the previous exercise!

 You will notice a file called tutorials.tar.bz2 in your home directory.
 This is also a compressed archive, but compressed in the bzip format.
-Read the tar manual and find a way to decompress it
+Read the tar manual and find a way to decompress it.

 Hint: you can read the manual for any command using `man`